-OneSome of the disadvantages of the approach of providing additional information on the expenses of a period isuncapitalised costs are that information on the effectiveness of the investments isare not reflected (and IFRS performance figures will still be distorted) and the information will thus not be so useful for assessing management's stewardship.
+Some of the disadvantages of the approach of providing information on uncapitalised costs are that information on the effectiveness of the investments are not reflected (and IFRS performance figures will still be distorted) and the information will thus not be so useful for assessing management's stewardship.
 However, other aspects of the management's stewardship will be provided by disclosing how the entity is dealing with risks and opportunity factors.

-Why consider information on future-oriented expenses and risk/opportunity factors that may affect future performance?
+Why consider information on costs and risk/opportunity factors that may affect future performance?

-- 5.1 Academic research indicates that professional investors consider the statement of financial performance to be relevant for their investment decisions and for the assessment of stewardship23.
+- 5.1 Academic research indicates that professional investors consider the statement of financial performance to be relevant for their investment decisions and for the assessment of stewardship21.
 It could thus be assumed that information that would enable financial statement users to further assess the financial performance of a period and for predicting future financial performance would be useful. - 5.2 As it appeared from Chapter 3, there could be some issues with recognising all types of intangibles that could affect the performance of future periods.
-Accordingly, some of expenses recognised24 inthe non-capitalised costs of a period could relate to the income in future periods.
-These recognised expensesnon-capitalised costs thus represent investments in (or maintenance of) unrecognised intangibles.
+Accordingly, some of the non-capitalised costs of a period could relate to the income in future periods.
+These non-capitalised costs thus represent investments in (or maintenance of) unrecognised intangibles.
 This is illustrated in Figure 5.1 below.
 The figure also shows that (the financial contribution to the entity of) these unrecognised intangibles are affected by risk/opportunity factors.
 Finally, the figure shows that the entity's performance of the current period is affected by the use of this pool of unrecognised intangibles.
 That is, future performance (including future margins) will be affected by how the pool of unrecognised intangibles can contribute to the financial performance (together with other assets of the entity) in the future.
 Accordingly, if the effect of an entity's investment in the pool of unrecognised intangibles in a period would outweigh the decline the pool's income generating capacity in the period, the entity may be able to generate more income / better margins in the future periods than in the current period (unless the intangibles are affected adversely by risk factors).

-Figure 5.1 Information on recognised expensesnon-capitalised costs and risk/opportunity factors
+Figure 5.1 Information on non-capitalised costs and risk/opportunity factors